Rarer causes and types of dementia

 As well as dementia, many people with Parkinson’s disease develop depression.

-Medicines can help with Parkinson’s dementia symptoms.
-For mild-to-moderate dementia, you may have an acetylcholinesterase inhibitor, such as rivastigmine (eg Exelon).
-If this doesn’t help, you may have memantine hydrochloride (eg Ebixa).
+There is no cure for Parkinson’s dementia, but medicines can help with symptoms.
+For mild-to-moderate dementia, you may be prescribed an acetylcholinesterase inhibitor such as rivastigmine (for example, Exelon).
+If this doesn’t help, you may be prescribed memantine hydrochloride for example, Ebixa).

 Normal pressure hydrocephalus (NPH)

-Hydrocephalus is a condition where fluid builds up in the brain, which increases pressure.
-Normal pressure hydrocephalus (NPH) has similar symptoms, such as difficulty walking, but the pressure in the brain isn’t significantly high.
+Normal pressure hydrocephalus (NPH) is a condition where fluid builds up in the brain.
+Although this causes dementia symptoms, the pressure in the brain isn’t significantly high.

 Dementia symptoms in NPH include::